santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 1.md

 >
 > ![[tute1-network.jpg]]
 >
-> Given a propagation speed of 2.5 x 108 m/s (slightly under the speed of light) and a packet data size of 1000 bytes, what is the end-to-end delay for a packet assuming no other traffic at the router?
+> Given a propagation speed of $2.5 \times 10^8$ m/s (slightly under the speed of light) and a packet data size of 1000 bytes, what is the end-to-end delay for a packet assuming no other traffic at the router?
 >
 > What effect would other traffic at the router have?
 >